Bitcoin could cost us our clean-energy future

 But what they might not have accounted for is how much of an energy suck the computer network behind bitcoin could one day become.
 Simply put, bitcoin is slowing the effort to achieve a rapid transition away from fossil fuels.
 What’s more, this is just the beginning.
 Given its rapidly growing climate footprint, bitcoin is a malignant development, and it’s getting worse.

 Cryptocurrencies like bitcoin provide a unique service: Financial transactions that don’t require governments to issue currency or banks to process payments.
-Writing in the Atlantic, Derek Thompson calls bitcoin an “ingenious and potentially transformative technology” that could the entire economy could be built on — the currency equivalent of the internet.
+Writing in the Atlantic, Derek Thompson calls bitcoin an “ingenious and potentially transformative technology” that the entire economy could be built on — the currency equivalent of the internet.
 Some are even speculating that bitcoin could someday make the U.S. dollar obsolete.

 But the rise of bitcoin is also happening at a specific moment in history: Humanity is decades behind schedule on counteracting climate change, and every action in this era should be evaluated on its net impact on the climate.
 Increasingly, bitcoin is failing the test.